Unveiling nanolaser physics: Non-Perturbative Measurement of the Lasing-Mode Photon Population at the Sub-Picoseconds and Nanometer Scale: Results

-For the first case ($t=0$), the intensity of the near-field depends on the geometry of the different interfaces, on the aluminum layer below the nanolaser as well as on the angle between the incident light and the sample due to the parabolic mirror \cite{meuret_photon-induced_2024}.
-However, for the second case showed ($t=3.6$ ps), the induced near-field is drastically different and is clearly localized around two InGaN inclusions, spreading over a distance of 200 nm.
-By comparison with the EELS experiment (Fig. \ref{Map}a), we can attribute this near-field profile to a WGM.
-Nevertheless, other cavity modes can be involved in the lasing, as shown on another NWL (NWL2) Fig.~\ref{Map}c where the near-field display clear features of a FPM - with two lobes located at the end facet.
-It is also interesting to note here that Fig. \ref{Map}c shows a neighboring nanolaser (NWL3) that does not lase.
+For $\Delta t=3.6$ ps, the induced near-field is clearly localized around two InGaN inclusions, spreading over a distance of 200 nm.
+By comparison with the EELS experiment (Fig. \ref{Map}a), we can attribute this near-field profile to a WGM, with an ortho-radial polarization compatible with the z-coupling of the PINEM technique.
+Nevertheless, other cavity modes can be involved in the lasing, as shown on another NWL (NWL2 - Fig.~\ref{Map}b) where the near-field display clear features of a FPM - with two lobes located at the end facet.
+It is also interesting to note here that Fig. \ref{Map}b shows a neighboring nanolaser (NWL3) that does not lase.
 PINEM allow us to separate the behavior of two very closely located NWL.